Hexio-io/haproxy-k8s-lb/README.md

 ### Bind IP

-When your Load balancer is not able to bind directly to the `loadBalancerIP`, eg. it is behind the NAT you can add the following annotation to specify real bind IP address for a HA Proxy:
+When your Load balancer is not able to bind directly to the `loadBalancerIP`, eg. it's behind a NAT you can add the following annotation to specify real bind IP address for the HA Proxy:

 ```
 "haproxy-lb.hexio.io/loadBalancerBindIP": "10.0.0.42"